ericabertolozzi/LunaApp/Labs/Lab1/README.txt

  Development Process:
   During the entire process of the lab, I didn't get stuck with any specific part of it.
 I found that the work that I did for the lab to be very reasonable.

+  Simi's Work Log:

+  For Lab1 I also worked on gathering the 200 articles from XML and into the Json file.
+I did this on visual studio code using different RSS our team found.
+  This was very similar to a lab we had completed in web systems so it was okay.